surajyadav1975fk/HTML-CSS-Projects/README.md

 # projects

 In this repo, i have all my WEB dev. project folders.
-In these folder's ,i have html,css files and also the media that i have used in all project's.
+In these folder's ,i have .html, .css, .js files and also the media that i have used in all project's.